This Broadway hit is most lively, with great choreography possibilities. Isn’t this just where you would like to be?

 From the hit musical and movie Chicago, this fast-paced song is quite lively and clever.
 So it’s time for you to “hypnotizzy” your audiences. . . .
 Continue reading Razzle Dazzle

-What could be more barbershop than strutting around that stage to this tune from The Music Man?
-Time for energetic fun!
+What could be more barbershop than strutting around the stage to this tune from The Music Man?
+Time for some energetic fun, for both your group and your audiences!

 A fine show opener in the Broadway tradition, this song offers plenty of clever, energetic fun.